ryogrid/todo-app-with-local-llm/README.md

 1. Make sure the app is running in development mode
 2. Run: `npx playwright test`

-All tests are written using Playwright and cover core functionality including add, edit, delete, filter, and persistence.
+All tests are written using Playwright and cover core functionality including add, edit, delete, filter, search, theme switching, statistics display, and persistence.